munificent/craftinginterpreters/book/local-variables.md

 <aside name="fn">

-In this chapter, locals live on the bottom of the stack and are indexed from there.
+In this chapter, locals start at the bottom of the VM's stack array and are indexed from there.
 When we add [functions][], that scheme gets a little more complex.
 Each function needs its own region of the stack for its parameters and local variables.
 But, as we'll see, that doesn't add as much complexity as you might expect.

 [functions]: calls-and-functions.html